Cytnx-dev/Cytnx/docs/source/guide/basic_obj/Storage_1_create.rst

 Create a Storage
 -------------------
 The storage can be created in a similar way as in Tensor.
-Note that Storage does not have the concept of *shape*, and basically just like **vector** in C++.
+Note that Storage does not have the concept of *shape*, and behaves basically just like a **vector** in C++.

-To create a Storage, with dtype=Type.Double on cpu,
+To create a Storage, with dtype=Type.Double on the cpu:

 * In python: